 - Love Triangle: He and his friend Toraji loved a woman named Umeko deeply.
 Toraji married her and when he died in the war, made Sugimoto promise to take care of her.

-- Made of Iron: He has survived tuberculosis, the worst battles of the Russo-Japanese War, 3 separate bear attacks, falling into a river in a blizzard, skirmishes with the elite 7th Hokkaido division, and getting shot in the head, destroying part of his brain.
-Not for nothing is called "the Immortal," both for surviving mortal injuries and for recovering from them almost immediately.
+- Made of Iron: He has survived, among other things, tuberculosis, the worst battles of the Russo-Japanese War, multiple bear attacks, falling into a river during a blizzard, numerous injuries from his skirmishes with the elite 7th Division, and even losing part of his brain after getting shot in the head.
+He is also known as "the Immortal," both for surviving mortal injuries and for recovering from them almost immediately.

 - Mr. Fanservice: Sugimoto has been naked and has exposed his gorgeously sculpted (albeit heavily scarred) body more times than women have been even implied to.

 - Nice Hat: Sugimoto sports a military cap.